thephpleague/uri-src/docs/interfaces/7.0/ipv4.md

 Usage
 --------

-The `IPv4Normalizer::normalize` method tries to normalize a host based on the normalization algorithm used by the <a href="https://url.spec.whatwg.org/#concept-ipv4-parser">WHATWG rules</a>
+The `Converter::__invoke` method tries to normalize a host based on the normalization algorithm used by the <a href="https://url.spec.whatwg.org/#concept-ipv4-parser">WHATWG rules</a>
 to parse and format IPv4 multiple string representations into a valid IPv4 decimal representation.
 The method only parameter should represent a host component value.